Trumpism: Right-wing authoritarian populism

+New York Times White House correspondents wrote that "Mr. Trump's assessment ... was the most blunt acknowledgment yet of his worldview.
+At its core is the concept that national strength, rather than laws, treaties and conventions, should be the deciding factor as powers collide."

 Former Chief Strategist for the first Trump administration Steve Bannon supported many national populist political movements including creating a network of far-right groups in Europe.

 Trumpism has been described as right-wing authoritarian populist, and is broadly seen among scholars as posing an existential threat to American democracy.
 His presidency sparked renewed focus and research on restraining presidential power and the threats of a criminal presidency that had died down since the Nixon administration.
 Trump advocated for an extreme position of unitary executive theory, arguing that Article II gave him the right to "do whatever I want".
 The theory is a maximalist interpretation of presidential power formulated during the Reagan administration and pushed by the Federalist Society to undo post-Nixon reforms.
 Future presidents ran with "unitary-adjacent ideas" and aspects of theory held bipartisan support as part of the growing powers of the presidency.
 In February 2025, Trump wrote and pinned a comment on Truth Social and X: "He who saves his Country does not violate any Law", which the White House later reposted on X that day.
 The phrase itself is a variation of one attributed to Napoleon Bonaparte, and was noted to be in line with his administration's aggressive push for expanding presidential power under the theory.